EDCD/EDDI/VoiceAttack.md

   * {TXT:Ship role}: the role of the ship as set in EDDI configuration (Multipurpose, Combat, Exploration, Trading, Mining, Smuggling)
   * {TXT:Ship size}: the size of the ship (Small, Medium, or Large)
   * {DEC:Ship value}: the replacement cost of the ship plus modules
-  * {TXT:Ship value}: the replacement cost of the ship plus modules as would be spoken
+  * {TXT:Ship value (spoken)}: the replacement cost of the ship plus modules as would be spoken
   * {INT:Ship cargo capacity}: the maximum cargo capacity of the ship as currently configured
   * {INT:Ship cargo carried}: the cargo currently being carried by the ship
   * {INT:Ship limpets carried}: the number of limpets currently being carried by the ship